Cruduper/ParksAPI.Solution/README.md

 1. Click 'Code' to reveal the HTTPS url ending with .git and the 'Download ZIP' option.
 2. Open up your system Terminal or GitBash, navigate to your desktop with the command: `cd Desktop`, or whichever location suits you best.
-3. Clone the repository to your desktop: `$ git clone https://github.com/ryan-spencer1220/message-board-api`
+3. Clone the repository to your desktop: `$ git clone https://github.com/Cruduper/ParksAPI.Solution.git`
-4. Run the command `cd message-board-api` to enter into the project directory.
+4. Run the command `cd parks` to enter into the project directory.
 5. View or Edit:
    - Code Editor - Run the command `atom .` or `code .` to open the project in Atom or VisualStudio Code respectively for review and editing.
    - Text Editor - Open by double clicking on any of the files to open in a text editor.